houman-rzk/autoconfig/README.md

 Originally inspired by [LARBS](https://larbs.xyz), it provides a much deeper configuration of many programs, practically evolving into a just-works distro.

-This script deploys [my dotfiles](https://github.com/houman-rzk/dotfiles) and configures a system that revolves vim and dwm.
+This script deploys [my dotfiles](https://github.com/houman-rzk/dotfiles) and configures a dwm/Hyprland system with vim-like keybindings.

 ## Installed software
 - dwm
+- Hyprland
 - st
+- foot
 - dmenu
+- rofi
 - dwmblocks
 - lf
 - zsh
 - mpv
 - mpd and ncmpcpp
-- nsxiv
+- imv

 ## Warning
 The script is intended to run on a freshly installed Arch Linux system, **running it as is will delete the contents of your home directory.**